Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Launching-AAI.md

 ## Getting Ready to Launch Animal-AI

-Before you can launch the Animal-AI environment, you need to download the application from our [Releases page](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases).
+As a reminder (or if you have not done so already) you need to download the application from our [Releases page](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/releases).
 You may choose to download the application for Windows, Linux, or macOS, depending on your operating system.
 After downloading, simply extract the contents of the downloaded file to a directory of your choice (e.g., `C:\Animal-AI` on Windows, `/home/username/Animal-AI` on Linux, or `/Users/username/Animal-AI` on macOS).

 The next thing to do is to install the `animalai` package in your Python environment.
 You can do this by running the following command in your terminal (Command Prompt, Terminal, etc.).
 It's recommended to create a virtual environment for your project before installing the `animalai` package.